PhilipQuirke/SkyCombAnalystHelp/Process.md

 ![FixAltitudeM](./Static/FixAltitudeM.png?raw=true "Fix Altitude Example")

 The altitude correction algorithm code is in ProcessCombLeg.cs, and the results of the algorthim are stored in the "CombLeg" tab of the DataStore.

-# Source Code
-The source code folders ProcessModel and ProcessLogic contain the implementation of these models.

 # Drone Specifics